Are you looking for Disabled signs (DDA Signs) for Disabled Access, Parking, or Emergency Escapes?

 Internationally Recognised Disabled Signs

 The International Symbol of Access, or the International Wheelchair symbol, was designed by Susanne Koefoed and is the internationally recognised disabled signs symbol.
-Our signs all feature this symbol, making them easily understand by people of all nationalities and languages.
+Our disabled access signs all feature this symbol, making them easily to understand by people of all nationalities and languages.

 Hearing Loop Signs